-For the furniture, we had fun reopening the drawers, restoring paintings, wardrobes and objects, hoping to give you, too, those feelings that probably made our great-great-grandfather Sir William Stuart, Captain of the Royal English Army and his wife Anna Camp, decide to leave everything and everyone in Edinburgh in about 1860. and come to live here, in the Tuscan countryside, far from the big and famous cities, but perfectly halfway between the rational and classical Renaissance Florence and the sumptuous, elegant and imaginative papal Rome of the 16th century, as you will discover for yourself, walking around the village or "outside the walls".
+For the furniture, we had fun reopening the drawers, restoring paintings, wardrobes and objects, hoping to give you, too, those feelings that probably made our great-great-grandfather Sir William Stuart, Captain of the Royal English Army, and his wife Anna Camp, decide to leave everything and everyone in Edinburgh, in about 1860. and come to live here, in the Tuscan countryside, far from the big and famous cities, but perfectly halfway between the rational and classical Renaissance Florence and the sumptuous, elegant and imaginative papal Rome of the 16th century, as you will discover by walking around the town or "outside the walls".

 The interior design

-Most of the furniture, were created between the end of the XVI and the beginning of the XX century; mainly, they are of Italian manufacture and there is no lack of examples of high Florentine craftsmanship, which recall the Medici Villas in the countryside.
+Most of the furniture was created between the end of the 16th and the beginning of the 20th century; it is mainly of Italian manufacture, and there is no lack of examples of high Florentine craftsmanship, which recall the Medici Villas in the countryside.

 The picture gallery

 Almost all the paintings depict country landscapes or mythological scenes and, as in the Italian tradition, sacred and profane images can be found.

 Also of interest are some lithographs of the Roman school which represent mythological scenes and a Saint Lucia, painted at the end of the XVI century, which seems to come from the circle of the Sienese painter Domenico Beccafumi.

 All the copper you see was part of the kit of the kitchens.

 Today it is used as a furnishing element, but for many centuries it has been used to take and store water from springs and to cook.